Critical Path Method and Critical Chain Method

 The activities on this path are critical because delays on these activities are rather not acceptable because this would in most scenarios affect the project finish dates and might force you to either do crashing or Fast tracking. the criticality of the activities are not the subject here but duration only.

 Critical path will help you identify the bottlenecks on your project.
-The critical path will be calculated using early start (ES), early finish (EF), late start (LS) and late finish (LF) through forward and backward passes in the project schedule network diagram.
+The critical path will be calculated using early start (ES), early finish (EF), late start (LS) and late finish (LF) through forward and backwards passes in the project schedule network diagram.
+Activities on the Critical Path have ZERO free float or total float.

 Critical Chain Method (CCM)